githubtraining/training-manual/book/01_getting_ready_for_class.md

 - We don't want you to "practice" in repositories that contain real code.
 - We are going to break some things so we can teach you how to fix them. (therefore, refer to the bullet above)

-If you already have a github.com account you can skip this step.
-Otherwise, you can set up your free account by following these steps:
+You can set up your free account by following these steps:

 1. Access GitHub.com and click Sign up.
 1. Choose the free account.
 1. You will receive a verification email at the address provided.
 1. Click the link to complete the verification process.

+If you already have an account, verify that you can visit github.com within your organization's network.

+GitHub is designed to run on the current versions of all major browsers.
+In particular, if you use Microsoft's Internet Explorer (IE), you must be using the latest version.
+Take a look at our list of [supported browsers](https://help.github.com/articles/supported-browsers/).

 ### Step 2: Install Git